Azure-Samples/azure-sql-db-django/README.md

 ```

 > [!NOTE]
-> In the above command the second parameter `venv` is the location to create virtual environment.\
+> In the above command the second parameter `env` is the location to create virtual environment.\
 > `venv` will create a virtual Python installation in the `env` folder.\
 > You should exclude your virtual environment directory from your version control system using `.gitignore` or similar.